cajunwildcat/GBF-Loot-Extension/README.md

  - Clean up code
  - Ability to link to custom CSS file for user controlled styling

+Update Version 1.2 (16/03/2025):
+- Added basic tracking support for Artifacts
+ - More detailed info will be available at a later date

 Update Version 1.1 (23/09/2024):
 - Changed the way item counts and percentages are displayed
  - You no longer need to hover over the item to see total drops